COMPLETE GUIDE FOR VISITING THE STRASBOURG AND COLMAR EUROPEAN CHRISTMAS MARKETS

 • Friday - Sunday: 10a-8p

-Route de Vins Christmas Markets - dates vary, check this site for most updated information.
+Route de Vins Christmas Markets - Dates vary, check this site for most updated information.

-Turckheim - For a fun experience, take the Round of the Night Watchman Tour.
+Eguisheim - For a fun experience, take the Round of the Night Watchman Tour.

 HOW TO GET HERE

-Strasbourg, France is located about 2 hours east of Paris via high speed train.
+Strasbourg, France is located about 2 hours east of Paris via high-speed train.
 We flew into Paris and hopped on the train right inside the airport.
 We factored in possible flight delays, eating after landing, walking through the terminal and maybe even getting lost into the time we pre booked our train for.
 We ended up booking a time about 2-3 hours after we landed.
 I highly recommend doing it that way.
 We were never pressed or stressed about missing our train.

 We booked our train on RailEurope.
 A one-way seat in First Class was €56.
-Make sure you choose the high speed train that gets there in two hours.
+Make sure you choose the high-speed train that gets there in two hours.
 There is a bistro car with hot food and coffee if you don’t have time to eat after your red eye flight.
 The further out you book, the less expensive your ticket will be.
 For all train travel in Europe, we follow the advice from Seat61.

 Another option would be to fly into Frankfurt and take the train to Strasbourg (under two hours).